codemagic-ci-cd/codemagic-docs/content/knowledge-base/add-a-git-tag-with-app-version.md

 ---
 description: Create a Git tag referencing your app version
-title: Add a Git tag with app version
+title: Adding a Git tag with app version
 weight: 2
 ---